belide/Tracolorie-Module-Pattern/README.md

 # Tracalorie - Module Pattern in JavaScript

-🍕 Web app that calculate the calories of your foods, made with Module Design Pattern and storage items in localStorage
+🍕 Web app that calculate the calories of your foods, made with the **Module Design Pattern** and storage items in localStorage

 ## Built With